-- Ensuring our local school projects are eligible for State matching funds - Requiring independent citizen oversight and annual audits - Prohibiting funds from going to administrators' salaries, pensions, or benefits - Imposing tough legal restrictions requiring all monies to be spent on our local schools - Prohibiting the State from taking local bond funds and spending them in other districts
+- Making our local school projects eligible for State matching funds - Requiring independent citizen oversight - Prohibiting funds from going to administrators' salaries, pensions or benefits - Imposing tough legal restrictions requiring all monies to be spent on our local schools - Prohibiting the state from taking local bond money and spending it in other districts

-Vote YES to improve security and safety at our school sites.
+Vote YES to protect our schools.

-Vote YES to ensure our schools continue to offer students the education they need to compete in the modern world.
+Vote YES to to ensure our schools continue to offer students the education they need to compete in the modern world.